jnicke/Profile-MonitorJNI/readme_en.md

 1.2 - 25-03-2023
 * New - Added second timer option, allowing to check profiles every xx minutes
 * New - Results can be stored in variable as a JSON
+* New - Variable that captures the time of the check
+* New - The possibility to trigger the module manually - e.g. via the webfront